adorabilis/transformer-spam-detector/README.md

 # DistilBERT Spam Detector

 This project is a learning exercise focused on text classification using the DistilBERT transformer-based model.
-The goal is to explore the capabiities of natural language processing (NLP) in identifying spam messages.
+The goal is to explore the capabilities of natural language processing (NLP) in identifying spam messages.
 I also wanted to experiment with the Hugging Face Transformers library.

 - I fined-tuned the DistilBERT base model on the SMS Spam Collection dataset which consists of spam and non-spam messages to create a binary classification model.
 - `Transformers` library was used to load the pre-trained model, tokenise the data, and train the model.
 Different hyperparameters were tested to optimise performance.